MLP logo

 Impact:

 The impact of the EYFS curriculum is reflected in having well-rounded, happy and confident children transitioning into Year 1.
-Our children are often amazing role models for others in the school.
 Our children have varied and diverse starting points.
-Therefore, we have high expectations to ensure that all children make strong progress across all of the areas of the EYFS curriculum
+We have high expectations to ensure that all children make strong progress across all of the areas of the EYFS curriculum

-We measure progress and children’s learning across the year through formative and summative assessments which are based on the teacher’s knowledge of the child, their learning journeys, photographs and videos recorded on SeeSaw.
-We aim to exceed the National and Local Authority data for children achieving a Good Level of Development.
+We measure progress and children’s learning across the year through formative and summative assessments which are based on the teacher’s knowledge of the children.
+We record children's voices as they retell their learning captured through pictures and videos in their learning journeys and on the SeeSaw app.

 At the end of EYFS our children: